rdlauer/articles/kinvey/kotlin-sdk/post.md

 ## Android SDK Gets a Revamp

 The [Kinvey Android SDK](https://github.com/Kinvey/android-sdk) has been with us for some time, nothing new about that.
-However, with the rising popularity of Kotlin, it became clear we needed to modernize the Java-based SDK to enable Kotlin developers to feel comfortable with Kinvey.
+However, with the rising popularity of Kotlin, it became clear the team needed to modernize Kinvey's Java-based Android SDK to enable Kotlin developers to feel comfortable as well.

 With the SDK codebase migrated to Kotlin, this also meant migrating existing Android sample apps to Kotlin.
-As of today, there are a wide variety of Android sample apps for you to browse:
+As of today, there are a wide variety of Android sample apps for you to choose from:

 - [github.com/KinveyApps/GeoTag-Android](https://github.com/KinveyApps/GeoTag-Android)
 - [github.com/KinveyApps/Kitchensink-Android](https://github.com/KinveyApps/Kitchensink-Android)